 Cream Cheese Frosting

 Of course cream cheese frosting should be classified as a buttercream because it is made with butter.
 But seriously I don’t care what you call it as long as it adorns my dessert.
 I can’t resist cream cheese frosting.
+You can also flavor your cream cheese frosting like making a Peanut Butter Cream Cheese Frosting version!

 The key to making a great cream cheese frosting is: